 10 Reasons Why You Should Start Eating Crickets

-Almonds, hemp seeds, chia, oats, cacao and so on.
+Hemp seeds, chia seeds, medicinal mushrooms, maca, and the list goes on.
 These are considered to be some of the most powerful superfoods at the moment.
 But might we soon be adding crickets to this list?
 You are probably thinking why eat crickets, right?
-The idea of entomophagy (practice of eating insects) can be hard to swallow and some people have that initial “ick factor”.
+The idea of entomophagy (practice of eating insects) can be hard to swallow and some people have that initial “yuck factor”.
 But once you get over that barrier you will be totally fine about it.
 Trust me! 😉

 Bugs based food is already very popular in America, Canada and Europe.
 Crickets have been the most popular edible insect as they are easy to grind into a powder that can be added into any recipe without anyone noticing it.